github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 ### Introduction

-GitLab and {% data variables.product.prodname_actions %} both allow you to create workflows that automatically build, test, publish, release, and deploy code.
-GitLab and {% data variables.product.prodname_actions %} share some similarities in workflow configuration:
+GitLab CI/CD and {% data variables.product.prodname_actions %} both allow you to create workflows that automatically build, test, publish, release, and deploy code.
+GitLab CI/CD and {% data variables.product.prodname_actions %} share some similarities in workflow configuration:

 - Workflow configuration files are written in YAML and are stored in the code's repository.
 - Workflows include one or more jobs.
 - Jobs include one or more steps or individual commands.
-- Jobs can run on both managed or on self-hosted machines.
+- Jobs can run on either managed or self-hosted machines.

-There are a few differences, and this article will guide you to important differences so that you can easily migrate your workflow to GitHub Actions.
+There are a few differences, and this guide will show you the important differences so that you can migrate your workflow to {% data variables.product.prodname_actions %}.

 ### Jobs

-Jobs in GitLab are very similar to jobs in {% data variables.product.prodname_actions %}.
+Jobs in GitLab CI/CD are very similar to jobs in {% data variables.product.prodname_actions %}.
 In both systems, jobs have the following characteristics:

 * Jobs contain a series of steps or scripts that run sequentially.
-* Jobs run on separate virtual machines or in separate containers. [ need to check]
+* Jobs can run on separate machines or in separate containers.
 * Jobs run in parallel by default, but can be configured to run sequentially.

 You can run a script or a shell command in a job.
-In GitLab, script steps are specified using the `script` key.
+In GitLab CI/CD, script steps are specified using the `script` key.
 In {% data variables.product.prodname_actions %}, all scripts are specified using the `run` key.

 Below is an example of the syntax for each system:

 <table class="d-block">
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
 {% data variables.product.prodname_actions %}